MstrRoshi/home-task-tracker/DEPLOYMENT.md

 If authentication is not working:

-1. Verify that your Google OAuth credentials are correctly set up for your production URL
+1. Check that the mock authentication system is properly initialized
-2. Check that all required environment variables are set
+2. Verify that the SessionProvider is correctly set up in your layout
-3. Ensure your callback URLs are correctly configured
+3. Check browser console for any errors

 ### General Deployment Issues